msantanavargas/ai/NeuralNetworks/README.md

 This is a python implementation.

-The file nn-backpropagation-manual-step-by-step.py is ste by step manual example
+The file [nn-backpropagation-manual-step-by-step.py](nn-backpropagation-manual-step-by-step.py) is a step by step manual example
+The file [nn-backpropagation.py](nn-backpropagation.py) is an implementation with parameters that allow for searching optimal weights